braadworst/lg-core/README.md

 ---

-### road.middleware(newMiddleware:object)
+### road.middleware(middleware)
 ```
 road.middleware({ bodyParser }, 'bodyParser');
 ```
+**middleware:object**

-You can add middleware to the road by using the middleware method.
-It needs a single argument that is an object with all the middleware you want to use.
+An object with all the middleware you want to use.
 This is a single depth object so don't use any nested structures.

-Middleware methods can be called multiple times, the middleware will all be added to a single object within the core.
+> Middleware methods can be called multiple times, the middleware will all be added to a single object within the core.
 Therefore you need to supply unique ids/keys.
 > If you have a multitude of middleware functions that you  want to use it might be handy to use a dot notation to  group your middleware.
 > ```
 > road.middleware({